 We recommend feeding it 450 calories daily.
 Always check the food package to ensure you’re giving your dog enough food for its needs.

-Dog meals with controlled ingredients like Nulo Puppy & Small Breed Grain-Free Food are another way to manage your Dachshund’s weight.
+Dog meals with controlled ingredients like Nulo Puppy & Small Breed Grain-Free Food on Amazon are another way to manage your Dachshund’s weight.

 Proper research on appropriate dog food is essential if you want to keep your dog healthy.
 Well-balanced meals with high nutritional value help puppies develop better.